Boundary Fatigue: Systems Physiology of Overfunctioning

 Constant availability keeps the nervous system in anticipatory vigilance.
 Creating protected periods without notifications, work communication, or emotional demand helps reduce cumulative neurological load and restore attentional recovery capacity.

 Many women struggle with abrupt relational shifts.
-Micro-yes boundaries create healthier transitions while preserving self-respect and emotional clarity.
+Graduated limits create healthier transitions while preserving clarity and self-respect.
 Examples:

 - "I can help after I finish this."

-Small boundary repetitions help retrain perceived safety around limitation-setting³.
+Small, consistent limit-setting repetitions help retrain the nervous system's perceived safety around saying no.³

 3. Rebuild Internal Signal Awareness